AntoineFages/scRNA_paper/README.md

-Adaptive cellular evolution in the intestinal tracts of hyperdiverse African cichlid fishes
+Data and scripts for "Adaptive cellular evolution in the intestinal tracts of hyperdiverse African cichlid fishes"

+Metadata contains important data and information for reproducing results of the manuscript.

+Scripts contains scripts for reproducing results of the manuscript.